By Angela O’Hagan, Glasgow Caledonian University

 How the policies measure up

 Little of this is reflected in the referendum campaign.
 The proposals from Scottish Labour’s devolution commission do not offer any detail or evidence of consideration of these issues, for example.
-In its final report, “Powers for a Purpose”, the limited references to women are mainly concerned with equality of representation on public and corporate boards.
+In its final report, “”, the limited references to women are mainly concerned with equality of representation on public and corporate boards.
 This is necessary, but it is a limited view of progressive measures to advance gender equality.

 The childcare proposals in the Scottish government’s independence White Paper do offer a significant opportunity for progressive policy change.
 It is rightly concerned with re-framing childcare from a women’s issue to considering it as key to economic development and growth.
 Recommendations in Labour’s devolution commission report for expanding childcare facilities are welcome too, though they fall short of offering a more expansive and flexible approach to state-funded childcare as part of the economic infrastructure of Scotland.